UNCLASSIFIED (U)

 ACTION: Notice of intent to establish an advisory committee

-The Secretary of State announces an intent to establish the Advisory Committee on the 100,000 Strong Initiative, in accordance with the Federal Advisory Committee Act.
+The Department of State announces an intent to establish the Advisory Committee on Responsible Business Conduct (“the Committee”), pursuant to the Federal Advisory Committee Act and the Department of State Basic Authorities Act, codified in 22 U.S.C.
+2651.

 11 FAM Exhibit 812.2